-8. Cockington Green Gardens
+8. Visit Cockington Green Gardens

 Don’t you just love a miniature garden?
 We saw one back in the Cotswolds years ago and what do you know?
-Canberra’s got it’s very own miniature English gardens at Cockington Green Gardens.
+Canberra’s got its very own miniature English gardens at Cockington Green Gardens.
 Located just 15 minutes north of Canberra, it’s a must visit for the whole family.
 I’m sure kids will love the steam train too!

-Parliament House is the first place you should probably visit on your trip.
-The iconic building is something to see for yourself.
+Parliament House is the first place you should probably visit on your Canberra trip.
+The iconic building is something to see for yourself!
 It’s quite fascinating to see the chambers, something we’ve all seen on TV.
 Look out for the random dude outside with his alpaca (or is it a lama?), you can have a very candid photo with!

 The National Museum of Australia is one of the best things to do in Canberra with kids.
 We loved the modern architecture and there was a Pixar exhibition on at the time of visiting.
 The rooms are full of information, maybe a little too much for us to take everything in but it’s a great place for school trips or or something for kids to do in Canberra.

 11. Questacon Science Museum

-Although we didn’t have time to visit Questacon, it would be at the top of our list to visit next time in Canberra.
+Although we didn’t have time to visit Questacon in Canberra, it would be at the top of our list to visit next time.
 The science museum is located right near to a lot of the other museums in Canberra and would be a great visit for the whole family.

-Move over Melbourne because Canberra’s got some cool street art hidden away in some awesome spots around the city.
+Move over Melbourne, because the Canberra street art is hidden away in some awesome spots around the city.
 We loved the Canberra street art on Tocumwal Lane a lot.

-13. Visit the Nishi Gallery in Canberra
+13. Visit The Nishi Gallery In Canberra

-Although we were staying right opposite Nishi Gallery – at Ovolo Nishi – we ran out of time to visit.
+Although we were staying right opposite Nishi Gallery at Ovolo Nishi – we ran out of time to visit.
 Stupidly we should have looked at their opening hours.
 FYI – they are only open from Wednesdays – Saturdays from 11am – 6:30pm.
 We loved this sculpture outside of the gallery and I have seen from research, there’s more in their sculpture garden.